aws-samples/the-aws-step-functions-workshop/content/module-10/step-3/index.en.md

 2. Now locate the **ErrorHandlingStateMachineWithRetry-...** [state machine](https://console.aws.amazon.com/states/home).
 Click on its link and click the **Edit** button on the top right corner of the screen.

 3. In the `Resource` field, replace the current value with the ARN of the Lambda function copied in step 1.
 When the state machine invokes this function, the function will fail.
+You may start an execution to view the failure.

    ![Replace Lambda function ARN](/static/img/module-10/error-handling-state-machine-retry.png)